atet/learn/git/README.md

 * Click on the top-right profile picture and select Settings.
 * Click on "SSH and GPG keys" on left-hand side.
 * Click on green "New SSH key" button on top-right.
-* Give this new key a Title and paste the key into the Key area.
+* Give this new key a Title and paste your Git GUI key into the Key area.
 * Click on "Add SSH key".

 [![.img/step04c.png](.img/step04c.png)](#nolink)